Leadership comes naturally

 Lifelong passions are discovered

-In middle school, students are beginning to discover passions that stay with them throughout their lives.
+At Elisabeth Morrow, we embrace the notion that even the youngest children can have serious passions and pursuits and we acknowledge and support them wherever we can.
 As our students enter eighth grade, they must reflect upon those passions and the role that they will play in the next step in their educational journey.
 Our students do this with a deep awareness of who they are as learners and individuals.

 No one gets stuck in the middle